 I can vividly recollect the disturbing video footage of Babri Masjid demolition, telecast in 1992.
 The same year the city of Mumbai bore the brunt of religious riots.
 It was followed by the 1993 Mumbai blasts.
-An image of a stone filled deserted street in Mumbai was preserved and placed under one of my college professor’s table glass (it was 2002 and he could not forget it even after 10 years).
-It is fresh in my memory.
-We were in Bangalore and not in Mumbai.
-That image proved to me that Indians no matter where they live, respond to the pain of fellow Indians.
+An image of a stone filled deserted street in Mumbai was preserved and placed under a table glass by one of my college professors and he could not forget the incident even after 10 years and we were in Bangalore and not in Mumbai.
 In 2008, there was a 3000 page long judgment on the 1993 Mumbai blast case and it took fifteen court years to arrive at that!

 It would be a great service to the nation if all of us stop condemning (offer lip-service to) such heinous acts of crime.
 There is ample evidence to show that a majority of those who publicly condemn an act of crime (call it ‘terror’ or anything) are invariably accused (not convicts, which is very important, and you know why) of an equivalent crime.
 Condemning them in public forums does not help.

 In India, we have people who have strict religious upbringing and have firm religious beliefs.
 However, as you and I know that, a majority of them also respect other religions and practices.
 They are neither supremely educated nor rational thinkers.
 They are common people with a common sense.
 They are people who can curb their anger in moments of weakness.

 Riots, domestic violence, street fights, strikes, corporate lobbying, public sector loop holes and corruption, and many others are all part of our own thinking.
 Some of us show them and some of us don’t.
 “Terrorism” has evolved from violent thinking within human society.
 It has become more and more sophisticated as our lives have since 1984.